SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/04a-ScalingUp.md

 Apply your `condor_q` knowledge to see this job progress.
 Execute the following bash script to compute the average from all the jobs.

-Once the jobs are completed, you might want to invoke the script

 ## Post process